-How to Make a Musical Theatre Demo Reel That Books the Job
+How to Make a Musical Theatre Demo Reel in 2026: Step-by-Step Guide

 In today’s industry, your demo reel is your audition room.
-With most submissions happening online, your reel isn’t just a nice-to-have—it’s a must-have.
+With most submissions happening online, your reel isn’t just a “nice to have” element of your materials, it’s a must-have factor to your storefront.

-Look everywhere—Google Drive, phones, USBs, YouTube, social media, Dropbox, hard drives.
-Collect:
+Look everywhere: Google Drive, phones, USBs, YouTube, social media, Dropbox, hard drives.

 • Onstage performances